LitenApe/WebProjects/LoginReg/README.md

 # logReg
-logReg is a simple log inn screen that looks aestically decent while testing out the css blur and rotate property
+logReg is a simple log inn screen that looks ok while testing out the css blur and rotate property

 # Why did I make this?
-The main reason for making something so simple as this is beacause i wanted to play around with the blur and flipping properties in CSS.
+The main reason for making this page was to deep diver into css and it's possibilities.
+I wanted to test out the blur and flipping properties of CSS and explore how I could use it to hide/display information without adding/removing elements.

 # Note to the creator!
 Add thickness to the card when you have the time.
 Making it look alot more realistic and awesome!